Coronavirus: Grand Princess cruise ship hit by Covid-19 headed for California port

 The California National Guard delivered 300 COVID-19 test kits to the Grand Princess cruise ship that is located off the state's coast.
 A CDC representative was also hoisted onto the ship.
 Passengers won't be allowed to leave the ship until test results come back, according to CBS station KPIX in San...

-A site at the Port of Oakland is being prepared for the arrival of the quarantined Grand Princess cruise ship and evacuations of passengers anticipated to start Monday will take two to three days, Gov...

 California health officials said 35 people aboard the Grand Princess Cruise ship have exhibited flu-like symptoms after the ship was quarantined 70 miles off the...
-CBS News Also reported by •Japan Today
+CBS News Also reported by •Western Gazette •Bristol Post